rwongmath/rwongmath.github.io/_pages/researchexpository.md

 {% include figure image_path="/assets/images/research/homotopy_groups_of_spheres.png" alt_text="homotopy groups of spheres in low degrees" caption="The homotopy groups of spheres in low degrees." %}

 This is no coincidence: this stabilization of homotopy groups is the content of the **Freudenthal suspension theorem**.
-One can form a similar table for any other other topological space (Exercise: If we put a space X in the first row, what should we replace the following rows?).
+One can form a similar table for any other other topological space (Exercise: If we replace $S^0$ with a space $X$ in the first row, what should we replace in the following rows?).
 This leads one to look for new objects that can capture this stable information.
 In other words, we would like to collapse our tables along the anti-diagonal (roughly).
 The objects that capture this information are called **spectra**, and studying the homotopy theory of spectra is known as stable homotopy theory.

 {% include figure image_path="/assets/images/research/stable_homotopy_groups_of_spheres.png" alt_text="stable homotopy groups of spheres in low degrees" caption="The stable homotopy groups of spheres are the homotopy groups of the sphere spectrum." %}
 </div>